Combat Water Survival Training (CWST)

 Every fall, the cadets from NAU travel south to our partnership unit at Embry Riddle Aeronautical University, in Prescott, AZ, to conduct a field training exercise (FTX).
 During the FTX, cadets participate in Squad Tactical Exercises (STX) led by MS III’s, Day and Night Land Navigation courses, a Field Leader’s Reaction Course (FLRC), and Patrol Base Operations for the MS III’s.

-In the spring, cadets from several Army ROTC units (UA, ASU, ERAU, UNLV, and NAU) converge on Navajo Army Depot, 10 miles west of Flagstaff, for a four day Joint Field Training Exercise.
+In the spring, cadets from several Army ROTC units (UA, ASU, ERAU, UNM, and NAU) converge on Navajo Army Depot, 10 miles west of Flagstaff, for a four day Joint Field Training Exercise.
 This exercise is the “Capstone” of the training year for our cadets.
-It gives the MS III cadets one final chance to hone their leadership skills before leaving for LDAC over the summer.
+It gives the MS III cadets one final chance to hone their leadership skills before leaving for Advanced Camp over the summer.

-Twice each football season at NAU, the Lumberjack Battalion has the distinct honor to present our nation’s colors from the ceiling of the Sky Dome: Homecoming or Family Weekend, during the Veteran’s Day home game, and many more.
-Two cadets free rappel 150-feet from the top of the Walkup Sky Dome to the turf below, framing the Stars and Stripes Between them.
+Every football season at NAU, the Lumberjack Battalion has the distinct honor of delivering the game ball from the ceiling of the Sky Dome.
+Two cadets free rappel 150-feet from the top of the Walkup Sky Dome to the turf below, and present the game ball to Louie the Lumberjack to start each home game.